A wildfowler aiming a shotgun at sunset

 Species trend

-The northern pintail population shows a 10-year wintering population decline in the UK of more than 25 per cent between 2008-2018.
+The northern pintail population shows a ten-year wintering population decline in the UK of greater than 25 per cent between 2008-2018.

 This decline is reflected on the European continent within breeding populations in European Russia, Finland and Sweden, and is anticipated to continue.
 However, due to their large range and relatively high abundance, pintail are not yet considered ‘vulnerable’ to extinction at a global level but are listed as ‘vulnerable’ on the European IUCN Red List.